 - How can I compile Asterisk myself?

 - How to send voicemail in mp3 format?

 - Where is the SILK codec enabled in FreePBX?

 - Can I use the local audio device for console calling?

 - Where can I find sample config files?

-In a typical setup with RasPBX, 10 concurrent calls are possible.
+In a typical setup with RasPBX, 10 concurrent calls are possible on a Pi 1.
 This is also the case for conferences, meaning 10 participants can join a conference.
 More than 10 calls do work, but audio quality decreases considerably with every additional call.
 See also:

 On all images from 2016 and later edit /etc/dhcpcd.conf: